 AI in Gaming 2026: Is It Improving the Industry or Ruining It?

 Spoiler: the honest answer is usually both.
-AI can accelerate iteration and accessibility while also creating new problems around consent, credit, cheating, and creative labor.
-The industry outcome depends on rules, tooling culture, and how communities enforce standards—not on a single magical slider.
+AI can accelerate iteration and accessibility while creating new problems around consent, credit, cheating, and creative labor.
+The industry does not move on a single magical slider — leadership, unions, and platform policy matter as much as the tech.

 What people mean when they say "AI in gaming"